Murmeltier-86/protocol-cpp_ESPHome/docs/components/jutta_proto.md

     field_prefix: "JURA Machine"
 ```

-With `auto_fields` enabled, the component creates `text_sensor` entities for every attribute and
+With `auto_fields` enabled, the component publishes sensors for every pre-defined field in the
-leaf node in the machine data response (for example, individual product counters or maintenance
+machine data response (for example, individual product counters or maintenance percentages).
+The
-percentages).
-The sensors update automatically whenever the coffee maker reports new values.
+sensors update automatically whenever the coffee maker reports new values.
+Fields that are not
+returned by the machine stay present as entities but keep an empty state instead of being created or
+removed dynamically.

 !!! note
     The repository includes a `joe_codes_example.xml` file under `jura_joe_xml_bundle_final/`.
 Copy it to your ESPHome config